PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-08 07:31:57
+Last updated: 2024-04-08 07:32:30
-Random Quote: It is so nice to be out in the fresh air.
-You smell that?
-That's the smell of urine that isn't Marvin's. - Marshall Eriksen
+Random Quote: Long distance is a lie teenagers tell each other to get laid the summer before college. - Ted Mosby